If you are into sports, you must have seen something similar to the image below.

 Imagine you have an average of 10,000 traffic on your website daily, but your conversion rate is below average.
 Of course, you could conduct a survey and ask visitors what you can do better, right?

-However, is it not better to see a comprehensive analysis of these visitors as they navigate every web page so you can first-hand observe their behavior and get to the bottom of their frustrations?
+However, is it not better to see a comprehensive analysis of these visitors as they navigate every web page so you can observe their behavior and get to the bottom of their frustrations?

 “I think heatmaps help you understand the areas of your website where visitors are struggling.
 They are not necessarily a usability testing tool, but they give you signals that people are struggling in a particular area.”